HiPreNets: High-Precision Neural Networks through Progressive Training: Introduction

 \section{Introduction}

 Fully-connected deep neural networks \cite{Rosenblatt1957,rumelhart1986learning, hornik1989multilayer} have found widespread use in applications such as computer vision \cite{krizhevsky2012imagenet} and natural language processing \cite{attentionvaswani,radford2018improving}, yet they remain underutilized in scientific and engineering domains due to concerns about accuracy and safety \cite{adversarialgoodfellow}.
 Guaranteeing high accuracy on these problems is difficult because they are often high-dimensional and nonlinear.
 Much of the existing literature focuses on attaining a ``good enough" average error rather than devoting significant effort to drive it closer to machine precision.
-Additionally, the final maximum error of a neural network approximation is generally ignored despite worst-case behavior being critical to analyze for sensitive applications \cite{amodei2016concrete}.
+Additionally, the final absolute maximum error (which we will refer to throughout this work as the $L^{\infty}$ norm error) of a neural network approximation is generally ignored despite worst-case behavior being critical to analyze for sensitive applications \cite{amodei2016concrete}.

 For complex nonlinear, nonconvex problems, it can be hard to know if a neural network has converged to a high quality local minimum, let alone to the global minimum, when optimizing it \cite{choromanska2015loss,dauphin2014identifying}.
 Once optimization reaches a local minimum or saddle point, escaping to a more optimal solution can be challenging.
 To do so often requires extensive hyperparameter tuning, which can be time consuming and does not guarantee improvement \cite{bengio2000gradient,zhanggeneralization,snoek2012practical}.
 Understanding why certain hyperparameter configurations outperform others remains an open challenge.
 There is therefore generally no structured way of approaching the training and finetuning of a neural network.